-This is the fourth Annual Report of the Monitoring Officer for the period November 2007 to November 2008.
+This is the fifth Annual Report of the Monitoring Officer for the period November 2008 to November 2009.
 The purpose of the report is not only to provide an overview of the work of the Monitoring Officer in the past year, but also to provide an opportunity to review and learn from experience.
-This Report therefore, sets out the Monitoring Officer's statutory responsibilities summarises how these duties have been discharged from the last Monitoring Officer's Report for the period November 2006 to November 2007, in accordance with the Council's Constitution and legislative requirements and draws attention to those issues that will require attention in the next calendar year.
+This Report therefore, sets out the Monitoring Officer's statutory responsibilities summarises how these duties have been discharged from the last Monitoring Officer's Report for the period November 2007 to November 2008, in accordance with the Council's Constitution and legislative requirements and draws attention to those issues that will require attention in the next calendar year.
+The Report also highlights the work of the Standards Committee.